Ramotion/direct-select-android/README.md

 }

 ```
 6. Almost done, but before we put it all together, there is one more thing.
-We almost forgot about our custom picker box to map selected cell from list view to actual displayed picker.
-So, we need to implement simple view that inflates our layout for picker box described earlier.
-To guarantee correct work must extend `DSAbstractPickerBox` class and implement some abstract methods:
+We almost forgot about our custom picker box to map the selected cell from the list view to the actual displayed picker.
+So, we need to implement simple view that inflates our layout for the picker box described earlier.
+To guarantee correctness, work must extend the `DSAbstractPickerBox` class and implement some abstract methods:
 ```java
 public class AdvancedExampleCountryPickerBox extends DSAbstractPickerBox<AdvancedExampleCountryPOJO> {
     private TextView text;